Title

 (2) No person shall falsely personate by uniform, insignia or otherwise any law enforcement officer.

 (3) Private right of action.
-The City Solicitor or any individual aggrieved by a violation of this Chapter or any entity a member of which is aggrieved by a violation of this Chapter may bring a civil action in a court of competent jurisdiction against a person violating this Chapter.
+The City Solicitor or any individual aggrieved by a violation of this Section or any entity a member of which is aggrieved by a violation of this Section bring a civil action in a court of competent jurisdiction against a county, city, department or agency that employs a person violating this Section.
 The limitations period for a civil action brought pursuant to this Section shall be three (3) years from the date the complainant knew or should have known of the alleged violation.

 (4) Remedies.
 A court of competent jurisdiction may order the following remedies: